Albert shako: Albert shako design

+A 20 December 1843 article in the Illustrated London News noted that a further revision was made by hatters James Lock & Co. of St James's Street, London.
+The height of the shako increased to 6+3/4 in (similar to that of the stovepipe shako used by the army from around 1800 to 1815), the brass tigers omitted and a chin strap introduced.
+The final design was similar to the shako then worn by the Austrian army.

-The officers' shako was made of black beaver on a felt base.
+The officers' shako was made of black beaver skin on a felt base.
 The top, bottom edge and brims were of black lacquered leather.
 The front peak extended to 2+3/8 in and the rear peak to 1+1/4 in.
 The hat tapered slightly, measuring 1/4 in less in diameter at the top than at its base.
 The chin strap was of leather over which a gilt chain was worn, affixed to the side of the shako with gilt rosettes.
 The other ranks' shako was the same as the officers' except that it was made of napped felt (and was therefore somewhat heavier) and the metal adornments were in brass rather than gilt.
 A waterproof cover was issued with the shako, for use in bad weather.